 The district did not create the experiment with the intent to publish the outcomes or to provide reports to any other agency.
 The experiment was designed and conducted to fulfill the district's desire to meet the needs of its most impacted populations.
 The experiment was conducted to establish the content validity of the Standards Plus materials and revalidate the findings of the implementation design described in the Standards Plus white paper.
 In both cases the district deemed that the outcomes of the experiment provided incontrovertible evidence that the Standards Plus materials fulfilled all requirements for a Level Two ESSA designation, and lacking only randomized assignment, met the criteria for a Level One ESSA designation.
 The outcomes of the experiment were so convincing that the district implemented Standards Plus in every elementary school.
-Anecdotally, the district received an Ed Trust Award for District-wide success in raising student achievement.
-This was an unsolicited outcome of the district-wide Standards Plus implementation.
+Anecdotally, the district received an Ed Trust Award for District-wide Standards Plus implementation.